tokenized/pkg/bsor/README.md

 Field types are defined in advance and the type is determined by knowing the object definition and using the field identifier.

 Fields that are the "zero" value are excluded from encoding to save space.
-For example an empty array, false boolean, or zero integer will not be encoded.
+This includes nil/null pointers, false booleans, zero value numbers, empty strings or bytes, and empty arrays.
+When encoding those field identifiers are not included, so when decoding if they are missing then the field is defaulted to its "zero" value.

 ##### Nil/Null